Vi-dot1/Simple-GDExtensionCMake-Template/README.md

 ## Testing

-Use the install command, this will automatically move the files to INSTALL_DIR, which by default is set in folder called demo inside the project

-If you want it to be elsewhere just change the path the variable, or just make a project inside of that folder if you prefer it.
+Use the install command, this will automatically move the files to INSTALL_DIR, which by default is set in folder called demo inside the project, if you want it to be elsewhere just change the path the variable, or just make a project inside of that folder if you prefer it.

-I'm planning to maybe use another routine that isn't the install command itself but as I said, quick and dirty.
+I'm planning to maybe use something that isn't the install routine itself but as I said, quick and dirty.